Stable-MoE: Lyapunov-based Token Routing for Distributed Mixture-of-Experts Training over Edge Networks: Introduction

-As the deployment of MoE becomes promising in edge networks for distributed training, traditional token routing strategies face new challenges specific to resource-heterogeneous environments~\cite{zhu2025moe,Zhu2025Randomized}.
-Specifically, in distributed MoE training, routing decisions are required to account for diverse resource constraints and random channel.
+As MoE becomes promising in distributed edge intelligence, its implementation faces new challenges in terms of trustworthiness~\cite{zhu2025moe}, security~\cite{cao2022magsign, huang2024manipulating}, and privacy~\cite{wang2023security}.
+Beyond these, routing decisions of MoE over wireless networks are required to account for diverse resource constraints and random channel conditions.
 For instance, the work of~\cite{xue2025wdmoe} proposes WDMoE to mitigate delays in wireless networks that considers end-to-end latency into token routing.
 Beyond the latency-aware routing, recent works such as SMILE of~\cite{he2022smile} explore bi-level routing to adapt to heterogeneous network bandwidths, where tokens are first routed to a computing node and then to a specific GPU within that node.
 Later, the work of~\cite{song2025mixture} proposes channel-aware gating functions that incorporate wireless communication quality into token routing for edge computing scenarios.
 Despite the aforementioned routing strategies, a critical end-to-end throughput bottleneck manifests in practical deployments: under dynamic token arrival, token backlogs may occur at the edge devices with heterogeneous computational capacities, which in turn results in pronounced workload backlog and performance degradation.
 To date, how to address this token backlog issue remains an open and non-trivial research problem.

 In this paper, we consider a distributed MoE training framework over resource-constrained edge networks under heterogeneous computational capabilities and stochastic token arrivals.
 To enable efficient MoE training under such conditions, we propose a novel Lyapunov-based token routing framework for distributed MoE training over edge networks, termed Stable-MoE.
 In particular, we formulate a stochastic optimization problem that jointly maximizes system throughput and gating consistency while ensuring long-term stability of both token and energy queues.
 By leveraging the Lyapunov optimization theory, the long-term stochastic problem is decomposed into tractable per-slot subproblems, which are solved to obtain the optimal token routing matrix and computation frequency allocation at each time slot.
 This design not only guarantees queue stability but also balances workload across heterogeneous edge servers, thereby enhancing both model performance and training efficiency.